A complete Bitbucket overview for modern teams in 2026

 Integrating Bitbucket with Jira provides a clear connection between project tasks and code changes.
 Teams can create branches from Jira tickets, and commits/pull requests automatically update ticket statuses, creating a single source of truth for all stakeholders.

 Bitbucket offers Atlassian Intelligence features like generating summaries for pull requests and assisting with comments.
-However, these are developer-focused, lack a testing environment for performance, and contribute to knowledge silos, making technical information less accessible to non-developer teams.
+While these are developer-focused, they provide a strong foundation that can be extended with tools like eesel AI to make technical information even more accessible to non-developer teams.

 Bitbucket offers a generous free plan for up to 5 users with unlimited private repositories.
 For growing teams, Standard and Premium plans provide unlimited users, more build minutes, and additional features, with Bitbucket Data Center offering custom pricing for larger enterprises.